 - 4.5 to 5.5 cups low sodium vegetable broth, depending on how thick you want your soup

 - Once melted, add onion and cook, stirring often, for about 3 to 5 minutes until onion has softened.

 - Add garlic and ginger and cook, giving it a little stir, for about 1 minute until fragrant.

 - Add carrots and sweet potato.

 - Stir in tomato paste, curry powder, crushed red pepper flakes, turmeric, ½ teaspoon of salt and ½ teaspoon of black pepper.
 Cook for 1 minute, stirring as it cooks.

 - Add the split mung beans and vegetable broth and stir to combine everything.
 Bring to a boil and cook for 5 minutes.
 Then reduce the heat (to about medium-low heat) to a simmer.
-Cover ajar and cook 15 minutes.
+Cover with lid slightly ajar and cook for 10 minutes, stirring occasionally.